Roberto Gaetano, Chairman (Europe)Term: 2016 – 2019

-Roberto Gaetano, now retired from the International Atomic Energy Agency (IAEA) where he served 13 years as international civil servant, brings to the Public Interest Registry Board extensive experience in Internet governance from his work with a broad range of organizations.
-As Internet Policy Advisor at ETSI, he actively participated in Internet policymaking, including the process that created ICANN and its supporting organizations.
+Roberto Gaetano, now retired from the International Atomic Energy Agency (IAEA) where he served 13 years as international civil servant, brings to the Public Interest Registry Board extensive experience in internet governance from his work with a broad range of organizations.
+As Internet Policy Advisor at ETSI, he actively participated in internet policymaking, including the process that created ICANN and its supporting organizations.
 He also served six years on the ICANN Board, with three as Liaison of the At-Large Advisory Committee (ALAC).

 Compensation Committee, Chair

-Lise is ETNO’s Director General.
+Lise Fuhr is ETNO’s Director General.
 Prior to that, she was Chief Operating Officer of DK Hostmaster and DIFO, the company managing the .dk domain name.
 In the period between September 2014 and December 2015 she also chaired the Cross Community Working Group for the IANA Stewardship Transition, building on her strong network within the internet community.
 She has recently been appointed to the Internet Society Public Interest Registry Board of Directors for a three year term starting in July 2016.